Don Revie: Leeds United

-Revie returned to the First Division when he joined Leeds United in November 1958 for a £14,000 fee.
-Manager Bill Lambton had hoped that Revie's creativity would help the Peacocks to turn their poor form around, and appointed him as captain.
-Leeds avoided relegation in 1958–59, but new manager Jack Taylor took Leeds down in the 1959–60 campaign with the division's worst defensive record.
+Revie returned to the First Division when he joined Leeds United in November 1958 for a £14,000 fee, seven years after their first attempt to sign him from Hull for £25,000 had been rejected.
+Manager Bill Lambton had hoped that Revie's creativity would help the Peacocks to turn their poor form around and appointed him as captain.
+Leeds avoided relegation in the 1958–59 season, but new manager Jack Taylor took Leeds down in the 1959–60 campaign with the division's worst defensive record.
 Revie recognised his playing days were coming to an end and relinquished the captaincy to Freddie Goodwin.

 International career

-In October 1953 he was called up to The Football League XI to face the League of Ireland XI at Maine Road, and scored a hat-trick in a 9–1 victory.
+In October 1953, he was called up to The Football League XI to face the League of Ireland XI at Maine Road, and scored a hat-trick in a 9–1 victory.
 He went on to play for the England B team in March 1954.
 He scored on his England debut on 2 October 1954, in a 2–0 British Home Championship victory over Northern Ireland at Windsor Park.
 He also scored during his second appearance on 2 April 1955, a 7–2 victory over Scotland at Wembley Stadium.
 He made three further appearances that year, playing in defeats to France at the Stade Olympique Yves-du-Manoir and Wales at Ninian Park, and scoring twice in a 5–1 win over Denmark at Idrætsparken.
 His sixth and final cap came in a 1–1 draw with Northern Ireland on 6 October 1956.

-He was one of many signatories in a letter to The Times on 17 July 1958 opposing 'the policy of apartheid' in international sport and defending 'the principle of racial equality which is embodied in the Declaration of the Olympic Games'.
+He was one of many signatories in a letter to The Times on 17 July 1958, opposing "the policy of apartheid" in international sport and defending "the principle of racial equality which is embodied in the Declaration of the Olympic Games".